danielhers/tupa/README.md

     python -m tupa -t <train_dir> -d <dev_dir> -m <model_filename>

+Alternatively, download any of the pre-trained models from https://github.com/danielhers/tupa/releases/tag/mrp2019.

 ### Parse a text file

 Run the parser on a text file (here named `example.txt`) using a trained model: